“What’s a reel mower?” we hear some of you ask. You may know it as a push mower – and no, they’re not just props in movies or TV flashbacks.

 The team didn’t like the Great States 415-16’s as much as the Scotts 2000-20, because of its narrower cutting deck and fewer height adjustments.
 But the two models were pretty close in performance and all other respects – and the Great States reel mower is less expensive.
-It came in at #3 on the Groom+Style list of the top 5 best reel mowers but by a very small margin.
+It came in at #3 on the Your House Garden list of the top 5 best reel mowers but by a very small margin.

 Specifications for the Great States 415-16 Push Reel Lawn Mower:

 We wanted to include several reel mowers with grass catcher attachments on this list, and the review team has chosen the latest Remington model as our first pick.
 Priced around the same as the Great States mower, the RM3100 has an 18-inch cutting deck, five steel blades, an adjustable handle, and unlike many competitors can be pulled backward without engaging the cutting mechanism.

 You can adjust the height of this Remington between ¾ of an inch and 2½ inches, not as high as we’d like and requiring you to move two levers simultaneously to make changes, although it does allow you to set the wheels at two different heights for use on slopes.
 It won’t be a beast in tall or thick grass or plow through a lawn full of twigs.
 But it cuts effectively and moves nicely, and the grass-catching collection bag that fits snugly onto the back of the mower is a plus for anyone who doesn’t want to leave clippings on the ground to mulch.